 In more recent times, Irish émigrés have spread their green fingers across the wine world and to celebrate the proximity of International Women's Day and our national feast day, I would like to highlight two wonderful Irish women making superb wines in their adoptive homelands.

-One such wine goose is Isla Gordon, originally from Co.
-Carlow.
-After spending a number of years training under Jeremy Hyland, possibly the best regarded viticulturist in NZ, at Kim Crawford wines and later at Astrolabe wines, Isla and her Australian winemaker Husband Paul decided it was time to set out on their own and chose the Languedoc as the place best suited to the style of wine they both wanted to produce.
+Isla Gordon is originally from Co.
+Carlow and after spending a number of years training under Jeremy Hyland at Kim Crawford wines, and later at Astrolabe wines, Isla and her Australian winemaker Husband Paul decided it was time to set out on their own and chose the Languedoc as the place best suited to the style of wine they both wanted to produce.

 All that leaves for me to say is, Sláinte agus Lá fhéile Pádraig sona dhaoibh!